Staphorsius et al, 2015Puberty suppression and executive functioning: An fMRI-study in adolescents with gender dysphoria

 Buried in the study text was the statement that the adolescents with gender dysphoria in the study (40 treated and untreated) were “all sexually attracted to partners of their natal sex”.
 In other words, they were all homosexual.
 The low percentage of homosexuality in the general population means that this is not by chance.

-A 100% homosexual study population becomes a cause of troubling concern when we consider that diagnostic criteria for gender dysphoria include cross-sex stereotypical behaviour (e.g. boys playing with dolls and girls with toy trucks).
+A 100% homosexual study population is a cause of troubling concern when we consider that diagnostic criteria for gender dysphoria include cross-sex stereotypical behaviour (e.g. boys playing with dolls and girls with toy trucks).
 Children who exhibit these behaviours are more likely to grow up to be gay and lesbian adults without gender dysphoria.

 Further, a BBC Newsnight investigation reveals the influence of anti-homosexual attitudes amongst the parents of children referred to gender clinics: